 For curry, check out Coco Ichibanya, the ubiquitous home of fast Japanese curry; head to Harajuku Gyoza Lou to nab six gyoza for 290 yen (about $3.15 AUD); or if you’re after something heartier, check out Seiya Ramen, which serves up dishes from 500 yen (less than $6).
 Finally, Uobei Genki Sushi is a must-visit destination for lovers of a bargain and sushi alike.
 The plates here cost as low as 100 yen ($1 AUD) and the futuristic delivery service is peak Japan.

 UNDER $10: DISCOVER THE BEST TIMES TO LUNCH

 It’s typical in Japan for many places to serve ‘lunch sets’, so if you’re wanting to treat yourself to something special each day but don’t want to blow out the budget, the heavily discounted lunchtime slot is your best friend.
-A lunch set usually consists of a main meal, side dishes and a drink ( if you’re lucky, unlimited drinks) for less than $10 AUD.
-Even the Michelin starred restaurants of Tokyo go in on this lunchtime special.
-Hot tip: starred restaurant Nakajima in Shinjuku serves 800 yen ($8 AUD) lunch sets daily.
+A lunch set usually consists of a main meal, side dishes and a drink (if you’re lucky, unlimited drinks) for less than $10 AUD.
+Even the Michelin-starred restaurants of Tokyo go in for this lunchtime special.
+Hot tip: starred restaurant Nakajima in Shinjuku serves lunch sets daily for around 800 yen ($8 AUD).